knavesec/CredMaster/README.md

 $ touch newplugin.py
 ```

 A template is provided in the `plugins/template` directory.
 Instructions within that file should give you all the information you need to add a new plugin.
+Feel free to reach out if you have any questions.

 ### Plugin specific arguments ###